 All Texas hold'em poker tournaments must be licensed regardless of the expected revenue and how the profits will be used.
 Conducting a Texas hold'em poker tournament without a licence is a criminal offence.

 TERMS AND CONDITIONS and STANDARD RULES OF PLAY

 Organizations holding Texas hold’em poker tournaments must comply with the terms and conditions set by the LGCA.
 The LGCA has established standard rules of play.
 Licensees must also set their own individual tournament rules to be used with the LGCA’s standard rules of play.

 - TERMS AND CONDITIONS: Texas hold’em poker tournament

 - GUIDE: Texas hold’em poker tournament standard rules of play

 There are no fees for Texas hold’em poker tournaments with anticipated gross revenue of $10,000 or less.

-There is a licence fee for Texas hold’em poker tournaments with anticipated gross revenue over $10,000 of 1.5% of the actual gross revenue of the tournament.
+As of April 1, 2023, the licence fee for Texas hold’em poker tournaments with anticipated gross revenue over $10,000 is 1.0% of the actual gross revenue of the tournament.
 The fee is due after the tournament when you submit your financial reports.

 Financial reporting for all Texas hold’em poker tournaments regardless of anticipated gross income must be submitted to the LGCA after the tournament.
 The LGCA will let you know what your reporting requirements are when your licence is issued.